 With over 200 beers from across the globe, even those who don’t enjoy beer can find something to suit their palette.

 Whilst their outdoor seating is technically not a beer garden, they offer plenty of roadside seating which gives off very European vibes.
-I highly recommend going crazy here, and picking something wild – their Electric Mayhem pineapple sour beer is a personal favourite.
+We highly recommend going crazy here, and picking something wild – their Electric Mayhem pineapple sour beer is a London X London favourite.

 Address: 168 High Holborn, London WC1V 7AA

 Looking for an evening of fun?
 Flight Club Victoria is a swanky bar/pub hybrid where you can play the classic pub game of darts in an elevated setting.

 With classic beers on tap, including Heineken and Amstel, as well as an extensive cocktail selection, this is the perfect spot to grab a beer and relax outdoors in the garden.

 Address: 6 Sir Simon Milton Square, London SW1E 5DJ

 With its iconic location in the heart of Covent Garden, Punch & Judy has a charming pub garden that’s right in the centre of the action.

 Serving up classic British pub grub and a variety of traditional and craft beers, this is the perfect garden for enjoying the sun.

 Football fan?
 They’ve even got a big screen where you can catch the exciting Euros matches this summer.